-Both companies deliver fresh meal kits to your door.
-Blue Apron is one of the longest standing meal delivery services in the country, and they have a following of satisfied customers to prove it.
-About a year after Blue Apron was founded, along came Home Chef, and years later the two companies have changed people’s lives for the better.
+Both meal kit delivery services deliver fresh meal kits to your door.
+Blue Apron is one of the longest-standing meal delivery services in the country, and they have a following of satisfied customers to prove it.
+About a year after Blue Apron was founded, along came Home Chef, and years later, the two meal kit companies have changed people’s lives for the better.

 Table of Contents

 Home Chef started in 2013 to give families healthy options in half the time.
-Originally owned by Kroger, you can get some of the meal options in stores – however, their entire line of meals are available online.
+Originally owned by Kroger, you can get some of the meal options in stores – however, their entire line of meal kits is available online.
 If you are looking to save time and have tasty, healthy meals, Home Chef may be the best option for you.

 Blue Apron is one of the most well-recognized names in the industry.
-They’ve built a platform off of meals with wide appeal.
+They’ve built a platform off of meal kits with wide appeal.
 Unfortunately, this doesn’t always fit in well if you have special dietary needs or preferences.

 Meal Prep & Variety

 There are two main reasons why people choose a meal kit delivery service.
-The first is to save time by having all the ingredients for an easy to prepare meal delivered to their door.
-The second is for a little variety that lets them break free of the monotony of mealtime.
+The first is to save time by having all the ingredients for an easy-to-prepare meal delivered to their door, which makes meal planning a breeze.
+The second is for a little variety that lets them break free of the monotony of mealtime and enjoy some delicious meals they otherwise might not have tried.

 If you subscribe to Blue Apron, you can expect to see about 12 meals on the menu each week.
-Most of Blue Aprons meals are traditional style recipes with maybe a few extra touches to make them more interesting.
+Most of Blue Apron’s recipes are traditional-style family meals with maybe a few extra touches to make them more interesting.
 Blue Apron is good if you’re looking to discover an occasional twist on a favorite or learn your way around the kitchen with tried and true recipes.

-Home Chef offers about the same number of meals each week, although some weeks you’ll see the number of selections jump as high as 15.
-Also like Blue Apron, Home Chef’s meals feel comfortable.
+Home Chef meal kit service offers about the same number of meals each week, although some weeks you’ll see the number of selections jump as high as 15.
+Also, like Blue Apron, Home Chef’s meals feel comfortable.
 They’re classics that you’re already familiar with, which is great for picky eaters or if you’re trying to gain confidence in the kitchen.

-For both services, the average time to prepare a meal is about 25-40 minutes.
+For both meal kit services, the average time to prepare a meal is about 25-40 minutes.
 Home Chef does offer a few quick dishes that can be prepared in about half the amount of time.
+Both supply recipe cards that make preparing these family-friendly, budget-friendly meals even easier than it otherwise would be.

 Blue Apron’s customers have overwhelmingly positive things to say about the quality of their ingredients.
-Blue Apron works with a network of more than 100 family-ran farms to source only the best ingredients for their meal kits.
+Blue Apron works with a network of more than 100 family-run farms to source only the best ingredients for their meal kits.
 They’re also committed to sustainability and ethical sourcing.
+Blue Apron’s ingredients are consistent and of top quality, which is important for taste, especially with low-calorie meals where you’re not counting on fats and calorically heavy sauces to provide the flavor.

-Home Chef doesn’t provide a ton of information on their website about where they source their ingredients.
+Home Chef doesn’t provide a ton of information on its website about where they source its ingredients.
 Home Chef does use some organic ingredients, although they’re unable to commit to using organic whenever possible.
+Home Chef’s menu is right on par with many other meal delivery services that make an attempt to use organic when it’s available, convenient, and cost-effective.
+At the end of the day, both Home Chef and Blue Apron want to offer their customers the best quality possible at a price point that fits most budgets.

 Taste & Sample Meals